-Use of statistical techniques in describing biological phenomena.
+Use of statistical techniques in descriptive and experimental biology, and the use of mathematical models in describing biological phenomena.
 3 hrs. lec.
 Offered fall, spring.
-Prereg: BIOL 100 or 101, and MATH 160.
+Prereq: BIOL 100 or 101, and MATH 160.

 Animal Behavior

 Animal groups from protozoa to mammals studied from an ethologist's point of view.
 Inheritance, learning, development and motivations will be covered.
 2 hrs. lec., 3 hrs. lab.
 Offered spring.
 Prereq: BIOL 343 and ENGL 110.